 The Bottom Line

-In all cases, 360-degree feedback is most successful when it's fully integrated into your work environment as a tool to support the development of people in the attainment of the organization mission, vision, and values.
+In all cases, 360-degree feedback is most successful when it's fully integrated into your work environment as a tool to support the development of employees in the attainment of the organization mission, vision, and values.